 “CPEAR believes local communities should be at the core of any effort to reduce youth use and misuse of cannabis.
-These efforts include afterschool programs comprised of measurable targets on a timely basis,” the paper said in its analysis.
+These efforts include afterschool programs comprised of measurable targets on a timely basis,” the paper

 “Additionally, a federal regulatory system should consist of policies to fund community systems and ensure that appropriate resources are available.
 Finally, a community approach must be driven by data and science to adapt continuously.
 Implementing federal cannabis regulation will require a comprehensive approach to account for externalities resulting from widespread access,” the paper reads.

 The report continued to explain how adolescents are the most vulnerable to cannabis misuse and how recreational cannabis legalization doesn’t cause additional harm to this population.
 “The most important of which is its impact on youth and the availability of resources to combat any avenues for misuse by that segment of the U.S. population.
 This policy area is critical as only adults over 21 should consume cannabis, except for treatments proven by clinical trials and a licensed physician has recommended medication.”

 CPEAR’s Expert Leaders Support Recreational Cannabis

 “Together this coalition strives to be a trusted, science-driven resource for lawmakers and the larger stakeholder community as we collaborate to develop responsible policies that provide access to cannabis while protecting consumers and patients, barring underage use, upholding public health and safety, and promoting equity,” the coalition says on its website.